tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 This window holds the React Native transformer’s process, which will interpret all of our Javascript code into native code Xcode can understand.

-### Android

-Insert Android instructions for running the app here

 ## Adding Packages